EgbieAndersonUku1/django_2fa_recovery_codes/README.md

   * Track issued and removed codes per batch.
   * Statuses for active, invalidated, or deleted batches.

+* Login

+  * Login in using your 2FA Recovery Backup code

 * Asynchronous cleanup using Django-Q: